AfterShip/apps-opencart/README.md

     - [License](#license)

 ##Introduction
-This extension allow you to add tracking number in your order.
+This extension allows you to add tracking numbers to your order.
 You can add unlimited tracking numbers per order.

-Customer will also get the email about the tracking info.
+With a Premium AfterShip account your customers can get email/SMS notifications with detailed tracking information.

-You need a free account in http://www.aftership.com to manage the trackings, and allow the user to access the tracking information using a link with the name of your store.
+To start you need a free account at http://www.aftership.com to manage the trackings, and allow the your customers to access tracking information using a link with the name of your store.

 ##Features